Store and share images in an Azure Compute Gallery

 Can I create the gallery in a different location than the one for the image definition and image version?

-Yes, it is possible.
+Yes, it's possible.
 But, as a best practice, we encourage you to keep the resource group, gallery, image definition, and image version in the same location.

 What are the charges for using an Azure Compute Gallery?